Showing 1 - 1 OF 1

 Very few industrial jobs exist in the area.

-Contact the Marine and Family Programs Career Resource Management Center, 703-614-6828/4881 for assistance.
-In the Washington, DC Metropolitan area (District of Columbia, Southern Maryland, and Northern Virginia) the employment opportunities are good in most professional areas, including blue collar and construction.
-The majority of local business is dependent on the needs of the Federal Government.
-Unemployment rate in DC 10.4%, MD is 7.2% and VA is 7.1%.
-Median Household Income range $62,074 - $94,876.
+Contact the Marine and Family Programs Career Resource Management Center at 703-614-6828 or 703-693-4881 for assistance.
+In the Washington D.C.
+Metropolitan area – which is inclusive of the District of Columbia, southern Maryland and Northern Virginia – the employment opportunities are good in most professional areas, including blue collar and construction.
+The majority of local business is dependent on the needs of the federal government.